 Foods naturally rich in soluble fiber have proven particularly good at lowering cholesterol.
 Excellent sources include oats, oat bran, barley, peas, yams, sweet potatoes and other potatoes, as well as legumes or beans, such as pinto beans, black beans, garbanzo beans, and peas.
 Vegetables rich in soluble fiber include carrots, Brussels sprouts, beets, okra, and eggplant.
 Good fruit sources are berries, passion fruit, oranges, pears, apricots, nectarines, and apples.

 Common legumes include lentils, peas, and beans, such as pinto beans, red beans, white beans, and soybeans.
 They’re full of nutritional riches and are a very healthy, protein-packed alternative to meat.
-Legumes help lower total cholesterol, LDL cholesterol, blood sugar, and insulin levels, and may even lower cancer risk.
+Legumes help lower LDL cholesterol, non-HDL cholesterol, blood sugar, and insulin levels, and may even lower cancer risk.

 Nuts and seeds have been proven to modestly lower LDL cholesterol levels.
 To avoid blood-pressure-raising salt, choose raw or dry-roasted, unsalted varieties.
 To avoid gaining weight, don’t eat more than 1 ounce daily since nuts and seeds are dense with calories (averaging about 175 calories per ounce).